-In this work-package, the dialogical nature of children’s play, learning and cultural formation and the conditions for it are investigated.
+In this research area, the dialogical nature of children’s play, learning and cultural formation and the conditions for it are investigated.
 Children’s activities are seen as relational, institutional, culturally and contextually constructed.
 Families, kindergartens and kindergarten teacher education are seen as the main arenas/conditions for providing quality for children’s exploration.

-The dialogical nature of the work-package is captures in the concept of exploration in studies of children, teachers and KT students in institutional settings.
-The WP will use an inquiry research approach, where a variety of stakeholders will participate in shaping the research questions, the data collection and the analysis.
+The dialogical nature of the research area is captures in the concept of exploration in studies of children, teachers and KT students in institutional settings.
+The research area will use an inquiry research approach, where a variety of stakeholders will participate in shaping the research questions, the data collection and the analysis.

 The main objective is to describe, analyze and disseminate knowledge about the conditions for children’s explorations in kindergartens, and thereby indicate what to preserve, challenge and/or indicate the need for new practice methodologies to meet children as explorers.

-This work-package will undertake the following sets of tasks:
+This research area will undertake the following sets of tasks:

 - undertake a survey to gain general parent and teacher perspectives on kindergarten methodologies